 Advantages:

-• Excellent performance, even on low-powered devices
+• Offers excellent performance, even on low-powered devices

 Disadvantages:

-• Limited ecosystem and fewer third-party libraries available
+• It has fewer third-party libraries

 Polymer